kirbysayshi/kirbysayshi.github.com/_posts/2020-03-21-using-react-patterns-for-structured-config.md

 You can strongly-type, compile-time validate, and add logic to YAML by using TypeScript to generate YAML-compatible JSON structures.

-Back to our original example.
-If we convert it to this paradigm:
+Back to our original example, converted to this paradigm:

 ```ts
 function Dashboards(props: { dashboards: ReturnType<typeof Dashboard>[] }) {